jnguyen0220/tinydb-helper/README.md

 # Tinydb Helper
-A tinydb crud wrapper that make crud operations a breeze
+A Tinydb crud wrapper that make crud operations a breeze

 ## Installation
 You can install the package using pip: